<This is the text of a speech delivered to the Washington Policy Center monthly breakfast on June 27, 2017>

 Many individuals or families became rich running businesses that were sheltered by soaring tariffs or other protections.
 In the case of cars, the few local manufacturers and dealers became wealthy selling vehicles to the privileged at the expense of ordinary New Zealanders who were unable to afford new cars.
 There was little opposition to the removal of the restrictions that protected them.

 - The simpler the policy, the lower the risk of future politics

 New Zealand’s GST applies to ALL goods and services with a single flat rate, initially 10% and currently 15%.
 Australia, on the other hand, picked and chose which goods would be taxed.
 As a result, it’s a political football with parties running on policies to remove or lower the tax on certain items to appeal to sectional interests.

 - Good politics can give you room for reform

 The Labour government threw a bone to the left wing of its party – a nuclear-free policy which at the time had little in the way of economic consequences.
 This enabled it to maintain the support of some on the left wing of the party and continue with its economic reform agenda.
 (Arguably it hurt in the country in the long run.
 For example, New Zealand wasn’t part of the Australian free trade agreement with the USA in 2004, something that would have been unthinkable pre-1980.)

 - Play the long game

 The Business Roundtable’s first major policy paper made the case for labor market reform.
 It took two elections and a new government before it received the attention it needed.
-But it’s proof of Voltaire’s adage that nothing is more powerful than an idea whose time has come.
+But it’s proof of Victor Hugo’s adage that nothing is more powerful than an idea whose time has come.
 The work that the Washington Policy Center does is important.
 Even if policies it advocates for are ignored by those in power today, good ideas win out over time.